LinkedPasts/linked-places-format/README.md

 #### **`geometry`**
 A GeoJSON GeometryCollection, with one or more geometry elements, optionally temporally scoped.
 NB: if a geometry type is anything but a "Point" having a single coordinate pair, the dataset *will not validate as JSON-LD*.
 This will not prevent its indexing in either Pelagios or World-Historical Gazetteer, the APIs for which will both offer valid RDF serializations in any event.

 In the event there is no "coordinates" element, a WKT representation of geometry ("geo_wkt") will be used to place the Feature on maps.
 NB: in the event "coordinates" is absent, the entire dataset *will not validate as GeoJSON*.
-It will however index successfully in Pelagios and World-Historical Gazetteer.
+It will however index successfully in Pelagios and World-Historical Gazetteer. (***required***)

 ```
 "geometry": {